-Long reserved for manufacturing industries (automotive, aeronautics, precision mechanics, etc.), the SPC (Statistical Process Control)or MSP in French (statistical mastery of processes) is now developing in the agri-food industry.
-After all, the basic principles of the SPC are not very complicated since it involves collecting process data for analysis from a mathematical point of view: averages, standard deviations, 6 sigmas, detection of upward or downward trend.
+Long reserved for the manufacturing industries (automotive, aeronautics, precision mechanics, etc.), the SPC (Statistical Process ControlSPC (Statistical Process Control) is now gaining ground in the food industry.
+After all, the basic principles of SPC are not very complicated, since it involves collecting process data and analyzing it from a mathematical point of view: averages, standard deviations, 6 sigmas, detection of upward or downward trends.

-How does the SPC work in Qubes?
+How does SPC work in Qubes?